flamego/flamego.dev/docs/starter-guide.md

 }
 ```

-As you may have guessed, this program responds back the request path that the client is requesting.
+As you may have guessed, this program responds back with the request path that the client is requesting.

 Take a look!